ayyu/eprime-nidaqmx/README.md

 E-Basic code for exposing and using National Instruments NI-DAQmx functions in an E-Prime script.

-Luckily, E-Basic is a stripped down version of Visual Basic 6.0 so it's not hard to declare functions available in the
+Luckily, E-Basic is a stripped down version of Visual Basic 6.0 so it's not hard to declare functions available in the DLL for use in experiments.

 ## Usage